Keyboard shortcuts

 If a concrete use case forces atomicity across components:

-- If it’s one coalition, two citizens: design a confluence that owns both decisions, subscribing to the two citizens’ relevant public surfaces.
-The state machine will commit one atomic record per event-pair; the two citizens themselves still commit independently, but the confluence’s commit is the authoritative joint fact.
-HTLC-style commit semantics live inside the confluence’s state machine, not across citizens.
+• If it’s one coalition, two members: design a composite organism that owns both decisions, subscribing to the two members’ relevant public surfaces.
+The state machine will commit one atomic record per event-pair; the two members themselves still commit independently, but the composite organism’s commit is the authoritative joint fact.
+HTLC-style commit semantics live inside the composite organism’s state machine, not across members.

-- If it’s two coalitions: the cross-coalition commit is a confluence folding the relevant citizen references directly; both coalitions reference that confluence independently.
-No cross-coalition consensus is needed because the confluence is coalition-independent.
+• If it’s two coalitions: the cross-coalition commit is a composite organism folding the relevant member references directly; both coalitions reference that composite organism independently.
+No cross-coalition consensus is needed because the composite organism is coalition-independent.

 In every case the atomicity primitive lives inside one Group, not across Groups.
 This is the rule the whole ladder obeys.